 A drug is considered defective if its unintended side effects outweigh its intended benefits.
 Upon receiving reports of harmful side effects, the FDA will typically launch an investigation into the drug or issue a recall.
 If the drug’s ill effects are significant enough, the FDA will pull it from the market or require it to have additional information or warnings on the label.

 - Testosterone replacement

-If you have been wrongfully injured as a result of a defective drug, contact our St. Louis defective product attorneys right away.
+If you have been wrongfully injured as a result of a defective drug, contact our St. Louis defective drug attorneys right away.
 Waiting to seek legal representation can prevent you from filing a claim and receiving the compensation you deserve.